 We prepare our students with the skills and knowledge to move into graduate positions in medicine, research and healthcare practice and help them develop into well-rounded individuals equipped for the lifelong careers.

-The Complete University Guide ranked us as the top university for graduate prospects for the 4th year in a row.
+The Complete University Guide ranked us as the 1st university in the UK for graduate prospects.